This blog may contain affiliate links. Read our disclosure policy for more info.

 There are a ton of amazing things to do in Mount Cook that range from short and long hikes to scenic flights above the mountain peaks.
 One thing is for sure, you won’t get bored here!

-The Hooker Valley Track is one of the best hikes in Mount Cook and one of the best hikes on the South Island that’s well worth the 10-kilometer (6.2-mile) round trip.
+The Hooker Valley Track is one of the best hikes in Mount Cook that’s well worth the 10-kilometer (6.2-mile) round trip.
 It’s a flat, very easy track that takes just over 2 hours without stopping.

 There are three swing bridges on the track, each with stunning views of Mueller Lake and Mount Sefton, and the Mueller Glacier in the far distance.
 At the end of the track and worth the wait is Hooker Lake, which, depending on the season, can be home to icebergs!